Beyond the Linear Separability Ceiling: Aligning Representations in VLMs: A framework for decomposing VLM reasoning

 \section{A framework for decomposing VLM reasoning}

-To diagnose whether VLM failures on abstract reasoning tasks stem from flawed perception or reasoning, we introduce a diagnostic framework centered on a non-parametric linear probe.
-This framework assesses the discriminability of a model's visual embeddings, independent of its generative process, allowing us to disentangle the contributions of representation quality from non-linear reasoning.
-First, we benchmark performance across various prompt structures, including interleaved vs. labeled image presentation and direct vs. Chain-of-Thought (CoT) prompting (see \refAppendix{sec:baseline_prompt_definitions}).
+To disentangle perception from reasoning, we introduce a diagnostic framework based on a non-parametric linear probe.
+This allows us to assess the discriminability of visual embeddings independent of the generative process.
+We benchmark performance across various prompt structures, including interleaved vs. labeled image presentation and direct vs. Chain-of-Thought (CoT) prompting (see \refAppendix{sec:baseline_prompt_definitions}).